In this Article

-- Ripe papayas are rich in Vitamin A, B, C, potassium, and beta-carotene, all which have high antioxidant content and boost immunity.
+- Ripe papayas are rich in Vitamin A, B, C, potassium, and beta-carotene, all of which have high antioxidant content and boost immunity.

-- Vitamin supply from papaya improves immunity which prevents against various infections.
+- Vitamin supply from papaya improves immunity, which prevents against various infections.

 - Vitamin adequacy also prevents ulcers and skin problems.

 - Fibres contained in papaya facilitate digestion: A common problem of constipation during pregnancy can be countered naturally through papayas.
 However, consult your obstetrician regarding regular consumption.